ovh/public-cloud-databases-examples/databases/mongodb/terraform/hello-world/README.md

-# Hello world for Kafka with terraform
+# Hello world for Mongodb with terraform

-The purpose of this tutorial is to create an apache kafka database.
+The purpose of this tutorial is to create a mongodb database.

 ## Requirements